 Why, my love affair with words?

 I suppose I was born a writer.
-My great-great-grandmother on my father’s side, Jane Daly, was a recognised poet in Ireland in the 1800s – a tough gig for a woman back then!
+My great-great-grandmother on my father’s side, Jane Daley, was a recognised poet in Ireland in the 1800s – a tough gig for a woman back then!
 And my grandfather on my mother’s side was a newspaper editor in Brisbane in the 1940s.
 Words become poems, songs, books, plays, movies.
 Words are the building blocks of communication.

 I also have a passion for amateur theatre and have acted, directed, written, stage managed, painted sets, made cups of tea, set up tables and ushered in punters for decades.